Tutopiya Logo

 Frequently asked questions

-Is Methods of Analysing Data hard in Cambridge IGCSE Maths?
-No — the formulas are straightforward.
-Marks are lost when students use the wrong average, forget mid-intervals for grouped data, or divide by the wrong total.
+Is grouped-data mean hard in Cambridge IGCSE Maths?
+No — the method is always Σfx ÷ Σf using mid-intervals.
+Marks are lost when students skip the mid-interval column or divide by the wrong total.

-Ready to master Cambridge IGCSE Maths Methods of Analysing Data?
+Ready to master Cambridge IGCSE Maths methods of analysing data?

 Ready to Excel in Your Studies?